top-banner-whatareprebiotics.jpg

 What are prebiotics?

 In technical terms, prebiotics are non-digestible fibrous substances (mostly fermentable carbohydrates).
-Since we can’t digest these carbs, they pass through into our lower digestive tract, where they become a food source for healthy bacteria, acting like fertilizer to help them grow.3 So, with the right amount of prebiotics in our system we optimize the work of the healthy bacteria that promotes good gut health.
+Since we can’t digest these carbs, they pass through into our lower digestive tract, becoming a food source for healthy bacteria and acting like fertilizer to help them grow.3 So, with the right amount of prebiotics in our system, we optimize the work of the healthy bacteria that promotes good gut health.

 Read more about the role of prebiotics in supporting good gut health.